 - Under Change Password, type your new password.
 Next, type your new password again to Confirm Password.

-Note: The password is case sensitive and must be six to 16 characters.
+Note: The password is case sensitive and must be 8 - 16 characters.

 - Click Save.